-The Company strives to maintain a high standard of corporate governance practices and procedures to safeguard the interests of its shareholders.
+The Company strives to maintain a high standard of corporate governance practices and procedures to safeguard the interests of its Shareholders.
 The corporate governance level is constantly improved and enhanced by establishing an internal control and risk management system and enhancing accountability and transparency.

 CORPORATE GOVERNANCE PRACTICE